‘RHOBH’ Star Kim Richards Welcomes Second Grandchild, See The First Photos

 Welcome Hunter Montgomery ???????????? @brookewiederhorn & @thayerwiederhorn have brought another beautiful baby boy into our life❤️ I now have two of most amazing, beautiful, perfect grandsons in the whole world ???? ❤️❤️ I am over joyed with gratitude & love!!
 There is no love like this!!
 I am so proud, excited, and I feel incredibly blessed ????????
 I love you you all so very much ❤️❤️❤️❤️ #proudmom#proudnana #grandma #love #grateful #blessed #hucksley&hunter???????? @hucksleywiederhorn ▶️slide for photos ????

-Richards has gone through a number of hard moments on The Real Housewives of Beverly Hills due to her past struggles with addiction and her strained relationships with certain family member.
+Richards has gone through a number of hard moments on The Real Housewives of Beverly Hills due to her past struggles with addiction and her strained relationships with certain family members.
 However, since becoming a grandmother years ago, the former child star appears to be happier and healthier than she’s ever been.

-Richards has also recently returned to The Real Housewives of Beverly Hills after taking a couple of seasons off but will only be seen in a cameo role during the show’s currently airing ninth season.
+Richards has also recently returned to The Real Housewives of Beverly Hills after taking a couple of seasons off, but will only be seen in a cameo role during the show’s currently airing ninth season.

 To see more of Richards, her family, and her co-stars, don’t miss new episodes of The Real Housewives of Beverly Hills Season 9 on Tuesday nights at 9 p.m. on Bravo TV.